SBF Keynote COLSON WHITEHEAD named National Book Award Winner for Fiction

-The Savannah Book Festival Inc. (SBF), presented by Georgia Power and Bill and Tina Kelly and the estate of Ralph E. Hansmann, is an independent, nonprofit corporation led by a volunteer board of directors.
+The Savannah Book Festival Inc. (SBF) is an independent, nonprofit corporation led by a volunteer board of directors.
 SBF hosts best-selling and emerging authors in special events throughout the year, including a four-day Presidents Day weekend event that features talks by dozens of authors.
 The 2017 Savannah Book Festival will be held Feb.16-19, 2017, in locations in and around Telfair, Wright and Chippewa Squares in Savannah’s Landmark Historic District.

 Savannah Book Festival Highlights.